catppuccin/firefox/docs/contributing.md

 ## Guidelines

-Clean and readable code is appreciated but not required to be added to the repo.
+- Clean and readable code is appreciated but not required to be added to the repo.
+- Latte/Frappe/Macchiato/Mocha Screenshots (Catwalk @ Toolbox Repo) and versions **required**

 ## Instructions
 1. Include instructions on how to use firefox css and the `chrome` folder.
 What you should include has been listed below.